codefresh-io/cf-deploy-ecs/README.md

 Deploys to existing Amazon ECS Service

 ### Deployment Flow
-- get ECS service by providing aws region, ecs cluster and service names
+- get ECS service by specified aws region, ecs cluster and service names
 - create new revision from current task definition of the service.
 If --image-name and --image-tag are provided, replace the tag of the image
-- launche update-service with new task definition revision
+- launch update-service with new task definition revision
 - wait for deployment to complete (by default, if running withou --no-wait)
     * deployment is considered as completed successfully if runningCount == desiredCount for PRIMARY deployment - see `aws ecs describe-service`
     * cfecs-update exits with timeout if after --timeout (default = 900s) runningCount != desiredCount script exits with timeout
-    * cfecs-update exits with error if 4 or more ecs tasks were stopped with error for the task definition being deployed
+    * cfecs-update exits with error if --max-failed (default = 4) or more ecs tasks were stopped with error for the task definition being deployed

 ### Usage with docker